 Facts for the International Traveller

-Here are some handy facts to help you plan your Whistler holiday.
-If you
+Here are some handy facts to help you plan your holiday to Whistler, with Canadian-specific

 Outlets and voltage (110 volts) are the same as in the United States.